canonical/object-storage-integrators/CONTRIBUTING.md

 ## Canonical Contributor Agreement

-Canonical welcomes contributions to the Charmed S3 Integrator Operator.
+Canonical welcomes contributions to the Charmed Object Storage Integrator Operator.
 Please check out our [contributor agreement](https://ubuntu.com/legal/contributors) if you're interested in contributing to the solution.